 If you’re anything like me, then you’re also probably wondering how to make your laundry smell amazing.
-I know many of us have tried all the fancy brands of detergents and fabric conditioners in the market.
+I know many of us have tried all the fancy brands of detergents and fabric conditioners on the market.
 I am sure you have, and let’s admit it: while some of them do the job, others only give false promises.

 Well, I like a more natural and frugal approach when it comes to making my laundry smell fresh and amazing.
 So today let me share my tried and tested hacks to avoid the stinky smell and make laundry smell AMAZING!

 Before we head over the solutions, let’s first try to address the root cause of the problem.
-There are many reasons why your laundry smells bad, and it’s important to get into the source of the problem before treating the most obvious symptoms.
+There are many reasons why your laundry smells bad, and it’s important to get to the source of the problem before treating the most obvious symptoms.
 Here are some of the most common reasons for that offensive-smelling laundry:

-Most washing machines look immaculate at quick glance, but there might be mold and mildew lurking somewhere inside.
+Most washing machines look immaculate at a quick glance, but there might be mold and mildew lurking somewhere inside.
 Mold and mildew cause a musty smell, and that odor can transfer to your clothes.
 According to Consumer Reports, the spores of mold can transfer to your clothes, and cause a variety of health concerns, such as sneezing, itching, and allergic reactions.

-So if you haven’t cleaned your washing machine in a long time, it’s about time you do.
+So, if you haven’t cleaned your washing machine in a long time, it’s about time you do.
 You can create a solution containing one part hot water and one part vinegar or bleach (but never bleach and vinegar together).
 Dip a washcloth into the solution and wipe down the insides of your washing machine.
 Run the washer in the hottest setting to kill any mold you’ve missed.
 Once done, leave the machine open to prevent moisture from building up.

 The best way to prevent this problem is by washing wet clothes right away.
-If you can’t then hang them on a towel rack to dry, and never mix them with your other dirty clothes.
+If you can’t, then hang them on a towel rack to dry, and never mix them with your other dirty clothes.

 Commercial fabric softeners and scent boosters come at a price, that’s why sometimes I prefer making my own or just not using any softener.
-Creating homemade laundry scent boosters is cheap and easy, allows you to customize the scent to your liking, and performs just as great, or maybe even better than their commercial counterparts.
+Creating homemade laundry scent boosters is cheap and easy, allows you to customize the scent to your liking, and performs just as great, or maybe even better than commercial counterparts.

 Simply pour two cups of Epsom salt into a mason jar, sprinkle with 30 drops of essential oil (many people swear by orange, vanilla, and lavender), and mix with a spoon.
 Let the salt soak the oils overnight or at least 30 minutes before washing your clothes.
 When doing the laundry, sprinkle the washing machine with your homemade laundry booster, and wash as usual.

 White vinegar is truly a cleaning superhero.
-The acetic acid in distilled white vinegar helps to soften, brighten and whiten clothes, strips them of detergent residue, and even kills bacteria that cause a bad odor.
+The acetic acid in distilled white vinegar helps to soften, brighten, and whiten clothes, strips them of detergent residue, and even kills bacteria that cause a bad odor.
 Add one cup of white vinegar to your laundry in the washing machine and do another wash cycle.
-Don’t worry about the smell of vinegar, it will dissipate and you won’t smell any trace of it.
+Don’t worry about the smell of vinegar, it will dissipate, and you won’t smell any trace of it.

 Alternatively, you can create a vinegar spray solution, consisting of distilled white vinegar and water.
-Spray into clothes for a quick freshen up.
+Spray into clothes for a quick freshen-up.

 Make your own essential oil spray by mixing water and essential oil of choice in a spray bottle.
 Shake well until well-blended, and spray onto dirty clothes.
 You could also use the same spray for clothes kept in your wardrobe or to give your linens a wonderful scent boost.